Mississippi tornado and storms kill at least 23 - state officials | Science-Environment

 The reports stretched from the western edge of Mississippi north through the center of the state and into Alabama.
 Photographs of the destruction published by news networks showed entire buildings left in rubble and cars turned over on their sides as people climbed through the debris in darkness.

-"Many in the MS Delta need your prayer and God’s protection tonight," Governor Tate Reeve said in a tweet.
-"We have activated medical support—surging more ambulances and other emergency assets for those affected.
-Search and rescue is active."
+"Many in the MS Delta need your prayer and God’s protection tonight," the governor, Reeves, said in a tweet.
+"We have activated medical support - surging more ambulances and other emergency assets for those affected."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)